-This blog delves into the menstrual cycle, a cornerstone of women’s health.
-Far from being a monthly event, it’s a complex interplay of biological processes integral to understanding the natural rhythm affecting a woman’s body, mind, and lifestyle.
+This blog delves into the menstrual cycle, a cornerstone of women's health.
+Far from being a monthly event, it's a complex interplay of biological processes integral to understanding the natural rhythm affecting a woman's body, mind, and lifestyle.
 The menstrual cycle transcends its reproductive role as a marker of overall health and well-being.
 Each phase ushers in unique changes, impacting mood, energy, fitness, and nutritional needs.
-Through understanding these cycles, women can optimise their health, tailor their activities, and maintain balance.
+Through understanding these cycles, women can optimize their health, tailor their activities, and maintain balance.

 We’ll explore the cycle’s purpose, critical role in health, various phases, and the bodily changes it brings.
 The focus will also be on tailoring diet and workouts to these phases and understanding the cycle’s influence on weight and hormones.
 This blog goes beyond biology; it’s about empowering oneself with knowledge to live in harmony with one’s body.